-Title: Scheduling

-Section: Instruction

-Date Board Approved:
+Title: Scheduling Policy Number: 6120 Section: Instruction Last Reviewed/Revised d: Date Board Approved: 1st Reading: 2nd Reading:

 The Board of Trustees recognizes that it shall be the responsibility of the principal to schedule all classes.
 Such scheduling will be done in-cooperation with staff members and shall be presented to the superintendent for final approval.